-The Program invites recent Ph.D. recipients to apply for appointments as Postdoctoral Research Associates or more senior researchers for the year from September 1, 2020 to September 1, 2021, with the possibility of renewal for an additional year, contingent on outstanding performance.
-All James Madison Program postdocs are expected to be in residence at Princeton University for the duration of the appointment.
+The Program invites recent Ph.D. recipients to apply for appointments as Postdoctoral Research Associates or more senior researchers for the year from September 1, 2021 to September 1, 2022, with the possibility of renewal for an additional year, contingent on funding and outstanding performance.
+Appointments will be through the department of Politics.
+All James Madison Program postdocs are expected be in residence in Princeton or the local vicinity, or demonstrate to the program’s satisfaction the ability to be on campus on a daily basis and on short notice in order to fulfill responsibilities relating to in-person participation, office hours, and the like.
 They may not be employed by another institution during the term of their Princeton appointment.
 They enjoy access to Firestone Library and a wide range of other facilities and activities throughout the University.
 Depending on the needs of the University, teaching opportunities may be available, subject to the approval of the Dean of the Faculty.
 Postdoctoral Research Associates are expected to devote full time to their proposed research.
 They are, however, encouraged to attend or participate in various activities of the Program, including faculty-student seminars, colloquia, and public lectures.

-Applicants are required to submit an online application at https://www.princeton.edu/acad-positions/position/12905
+How to apply: Applicants are required to submit an online application at https://www.princeton.edu/acad-positions/position/17241.